-DTPA-H5 appears to be irritating in a minimally reported study.
+DTPA acid appears to be irritating in a minimally reported study.
 There was no assessment of the irritancy according to the Draize criteria, and the assessment of irritancy was therefore entirely qualitative.
+Considering that this substance is an acid, and considering the reported reactions (extensive conjunctivitis, and moderate corneal damage) it is considered that this substance would likely be considered as an irritant to the eyes if a new guideline study were performed.

-Studies performed using DTPA-Na5 generally indicate a lack of irritancy.
+Studies performed using the sodium salt (DTPA-Na5) generally indicate a lack of irritancy to eyes whereas a study using the potassium salt (DTPA-K5) showed slight eye irritation while a 40% solution of the potassium salt did not.
 These salts are placed on the market as solutions of approximately 40% chelating agent in water.
 Some of these solutions contain residual hydroxide left over by the manufacturing process.
 This residual hydroxide can significantly increase the irritation potential.

-However if one considers the DTPA salts on their own, then the data indicate that there is a lack of eye irritation potential according to current guidelines with regard to the sodium salt and only slight irritation in case of the potassium salt.
-Considering the reported reactions (slight eye irritation) it is noted that DTPA-K5 would likely be considered as an irritant to the eyes if a new guideline study were performed.
+However if one considers the DTPA salts on their own, then the data indicate that there is a lack of eye irritation potential according to current guidelines with regard to the sodium salt (DTPA-Na5) and only slight irritation in case of the potassium salt (DTPA-K5).

-DTPA-K5 is considered to meet the requirements for classification for eye irritation as described in the Guidance on the Application of the CLP criteria, Version 4.0 (2013).
+DTPA-H5 is considered to meet the requirements for classification for eye irritation as described in the Guidance on the Application of the CLP criteria, Version 4.0 (2013).

-DTPA-K5 should be classified for eye irritation GHS Cat.2 as described in the Guidance on the Application of CLP criteria Version 4.0 (2013).
+DTPA-H5 should be classified for eye irritation GHS Cat.2 as described in the Guidance on the Application of CLP criteria Version 4.0 (2013).